mattgerken/asana-tracking/README.md

 ## Team Allocation

-You can also consider total team allocation for the week; that is, all tasks assigned (both completed tasks and tasks that had not been completed as of Friday Team Retro) plus meeting time.
-I would calculate total points (using 1 hour = 0.5 points) for each team member and then divide by 20 (20 points = 40 hours a week) to determine each team member's allocation percentage for the week.
+You can also consider total team allocation for the week; that is, all tasks assigned (both completed tasks and tasks that had not been completed as of the end of the week) plus meeting time.
+Tallying total points (using 1 hour = 0.5 points) for each team member and then dividing by 20 (20 points = 40 hours a week) creates each team member's allocation percentage for the week.
 Tips for visualizing:

 - Make it fun!
 Use the **ggimage** package to assign team members avatars or profile pictures.
 - Use **geom_rect** to shade your visual into sections.
-I created a "Below Target" section (0%-75%), a "On Target" section (75%-100%), and an "Above Target" section (>100%) after consulting the team.
+I created a "Below Target" section (0%-75%), an "On Target" section (75%-100%), and an "Above Target" section (>100%).
+These cutoffs can be determined with your team.

 ```{r3}
 # pull in this week's meeting time